Machine Learning Collective

 Solution: I introduced a new mental model around events, and associated corporate sponsors to publications

-Users wanted in-person interaction, corporations wanted recognition for continuity in sponsorship.
+Users wanted in-person interaction, corporations wanted recognition for continuity in sponsorsing grants and events.

 “The hosting concept is creative, I like the paper affiliation with companies!” --Jason